 Editor’s Note: Bel-Air Ice Cream is closed.
 The restaurant announced it was closing for the season in September 2021 but never reopened for 2022.
-There has not been word on what will become of the space.
+The space is now home to Aunt Nannie’s Bake Shop.

 Driving along Route 100 near Bechtelsville, it’s hard not to notice the bright blue Chevy Bel-Air on the rooftop of the namesake Bel-Air Ice Cream, Burgers & More.

 I don’t drive that way often, but I happened to drive past it twice in one week, and the new restaurant caught my eye and had me intrigued.
 And neither Julie nor I can’t resist burgers and ice cream.

 The restaurant opened in late May in the former Woodside Family Restaurant.
 It’s one of a handful of restaurants that fall within Berks County along the Route 100 corridor.
 We pulled in on a Saturday night, and while the parking lot wasn’t packed, the restaurant was clearly busy.

 Between the checkerboard floor, the stainless-steel accents and the tabletop jukeboxes, the Bel-Air is a callback to the 1950s and proud of it.
 Mini collections of retro collectibles line the walls, including a parade of Bel-Air die-casts and a shelf full of Coca-Cola merchandise.